wryan67/log4pi/readme.md

     [] 2020-10-31 14:28:32.027 INFO  id=0072 state=running (main)(3069499856)

+## Features

-Different modes, sometimes referred to as logging level, can be set such that one can turn debugging information on or off depending upon the current need or environment.
+* Different modes, sometimes referred to as logging level, can be set such that one can turn debugging information on or off depending upon the current need or environment.
 Logging levels are as follows:

     ALL,TAG,TRACE,DEBUG,INFO,WARN,ERROR,FATAL

-## TO-DO

 * Write logs to disk instead of stderr
   * Custom mask for file naming convention
   * Roll logs daily or hourly

+## TO-DO

 * Common-Timing: create standard classes for capturing elapsed times for functions.
   * Hold logging in memory until transacton completes
   * Manual logging